lionheart/django-pwnedpasswords-validator/README.rst

 People smarter than I am have used
 `math <https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/>`__
-to show that 5-character prefixes are sufficient to maintain k-anonmity.
+to prove that 5-character prefixes are sufficient to maintain k-anonymity for this database.

 In short: your plaintext passwords are protected if you use this library.
 You won’t leak any enough data to identity which passwords